Apinayé language: Classification

-First Schools

-Schools existed in the area of the Apinayé as early as the early 19th century, however it is unclear if their purpose was for the indigenous group or the general settler population.
-The first instructional materials for the Apinayé language were organized by the missionaries of the Summer Institute for Linguistics, in this particular case, Missionary Patricia Ham.
-Governmental support for indigenous schools was established as part of the 1988 Constitution.
-The current school system of the Apinayé shows that children start to learn in their native language up to the 4th grade, when Portuguese is introduced.
-The schools are run by the Apinayé community, with some teaching staff that comprises non-indigenous instructors and assistants.
-These schools further support the hypothesis that transmission rates are high; children are monolingual until they reach an age when they can start learning another language, leading to the majority of the population as being bilingual.
-It seems like the Apinayé language is still an important part of the culture of the group, and therefore has the ability to continue thriving.

-Language family

 The Jê family is the largest language family in the Macro-Jê stock.
 It contains eight languages, some of which have many dialects within them.
 The languages of this family are concentrated mostly in “the savanna regions of Brazil from the southern parts of the states of Pará and Maranhão south to Santa Catarina and Rio Grande do Sul”.
 Unfortunately, many other languages in the Macro-Jê stock have become extinct, because their East coast location meant for the first contact with Europeans, which, as written above, was violent and detrimental to many indigenous communities.